 What if there is a snow day?

-If your school district has announced a snow day, All Star’s classes (which include driving times) at the respective location will be canceled as well.
+If your school district has announced a snow day, All Star’s classes (including scheduled drives) at the respective location will be canceled as well.
 Please keep this in mind if you are attending a classroom location other than your own school, or a community location.
 If the driving instructor decides that the road conditions are good enough to drive in later that day, they might call you to let you know drives will still take place as scheduled.
-Please make sure your instructors have all of your updated contact information.
+Please make sure all of the contact information has been updated in your online account.

 Do students drive in Segment 2?

 There is no driving portion in Segment 2.
 Some locations do have availability for "Silver" and "Gold" packages.
 These packages offer one and two drives for the student, respectively.
 These drives are treated as private lessons, and are not guaranteed to be completed during the duration of the Segment 2 class, as state-mandated drives are given priority.

 I took Segment 1 through a different company, can I still take Segment 2 through All Star?

 Absolutely!
 As long as you meet the requirements explained directly below, you can take the course with us :)